 Summary

-Temperature, humidity, and sun intensity all change throughout the seasons, which creates changes in our most exposed organ.
-There are numerous ways to prepare for the changes of the seasons and reduce the chances of developing skin irritation and complications.
-Understanding the skin’s physiology and stopping disease progression before it worsens by seeking medical help are also important in preventing damage.
-With these tips and products, which can be used in combination with fillers like Sculptra, the skin can be prepared for the summer and winter in the spring and fall.
+Temperature, humidity, and sun intensity, these are all factors which change throughout the seasons, creating changes in our most exposed organ of the body: skin.
+There are numerous ways anybody with any skin type can prepare for the changes of the seasons, reducing chances of developing skin irritation and similar unpleasant complications.
+Understanding the skin’s physiology and stopping disease progression ahead of time, before it worsens, by seeking medical help are also important steps to take in preventing damage.
+With these tips and products in mind, which can be used in combination with fillers like Sculptra, the skin can be prepared for the summer and winter, ahead of time, in the spring and fall, correspondingly.